DDriggs00/mavlinkinterface/docs/active/cameraTilt.md

 speed (integer, optional):
 > An integer from 1 to 100 representing the percentage of total velocity to use when rotating the camera.
 Useful for panning when taking video.
 > Default is 100.

+execMode (string, optional):
+> The execution mode to use for this command.
+Possible execution modes are:
+>
+> 1. Synchronous
+> 1. Queue
+> 1. Ignore
+> 1. Override
+>
+> If not given, defaults to the execution mode given on class initiation.
+> For details on how these modes work, see [Here](../executionModes.md)

 ## Return Values